alchemycodelab/display-a-list-practice/README.md

 -   one list should be a list of string,
 -   one should be a list of simple objects,
 -   one should be a list of objects where one property is a nested object,
+-   STRETCH:
     -   and one should be a list of objects where one property is an array.
--   As a stretch goal, feel free to make all of them arrays of deep objects (with array and nested object properties).

 ## Setup